-OHIO Statute(s) and regulation(s) OHIO REV. CODE ANN. § 3707.57 (West 2022) Does state allow SSPs by statute/regulation?
-Yes.
-Do any municipalities or counties within state allow SSPs by ordinance or regulation?
-Unknown.
+OHIO Statute(s) and • OHIO REV. CODE ANN. § 2925.14 (West 2023) (use, regulation(s) possession, or sale of drug paraphernalia; exemptions; forfeiture) • OHIO REV. CODE ANN. § 3707.57 (West 2023) (bloodborne infectious disease prevention programs) Effective date(s) of SSP September 29, 2015 (§ 3707.57) provisions Does state allow SSPs by Yes. statute/regulation?
+Type of program Bloodborne infectious disease prevention program Are syringes considered Yes, but see "program components" for exceptions. drug paraphernalia? § 2925.14 - "drug paraphernalia" includes hypodermic syringes, needles, or instruments for parenterally injecting a Des recent a contra contra da controlled substance into the human body.
 Program components § 3707.57 - a board of health may establish a bloodborne infectious disease prevention program.
 The cost of the program is the responsibility of the board of health.
-The program shall do all of the following: (1) if resources are available, provide on-site screening for bloodborne pathogens; (2) provide education to each program participant regarding exposure to bloodborne pathogens; (3) identify health and supportive services providers and substance abuse treatment programs available in the area served by the prevention program and, as appropriate, develop and enter into referral agreements with the identified providers and program; (4) encourage each participant to seek appropriate medical care, mental health services, substance abuse treatment, or social services and, as appropriate, make referrals to health and supportive services providers and substance abuse treatment programs with which the prevention program has entered into referral agreements; (5) use a recordkeeping system that ensures that the identity of each program participant remains anonymous; (6) comply with applicable state and federal laws governing participant confidentiality; and (7) provide each program participant with documentation identifying the individual as an active participant in the program.
-An SSP may collect demographic information about participants, including the zip code, and the participant's comorbidity diagnosis.
-Before establishing a bloodborne infectious disease prevention program, the board of health shall consult with members of the community, including law enforcement and prosecutors.
-Miscellaneous provisions None.
-Recently proposed legislation None.
+The program shall do all of the following: (1) if resources are available, provide on-site screening for bloodborne pathogens; (2) provide education to each program participant regarding exposure to bloodborne pathogens; (3) identify health and supportive services providers and substance abuse treatment programs available in the area served by the prevention program and, as appropriate, develop and enter into referral agreements with the identified providers and programs; (4) encourage each participant to seek appropriate medical care, mental health services, substance abuse treatment, or social services and, as appropriate, make referrals to health and supportive services providers and substance abuse treatment programs with which the prevention program has entered into referral agreements; (5) use a recordkeeping system that ensures that the identity of each program participant remains anonymous; (6) comply with applicable state and federal laws governing participant confidentiality; and (7) provide each program participant with documentation identifying the individual as an active participant in the program.
+An SSD may called dome anothin information at ant An SSP may collect demographic information about participants, including the zip code, and the participant's comorbidity diagnosis.